Axiom Space is going to send its first crew to the International Space Station — but it's been slightly delayed along the way.

 In February 2021, Suffredini indicated that the privately-owned company was now worth more than $1 billion.

-What is the plan for Axiom Space’s private missions?
+What is the plan for Axiom Space’s first private mission?

 The crew is: